IPMonitor Class

 Packet Reporting

 When active is set to True, the class will report packet information based on the value of the operation_mode property.
-The following operation modes determine how packets are processed and reported:

 config method